semgrep/semgrep-docs/docs/semgrep-app/tags.md

 :::tip Best practices
 *  Choose either Semgrep Cloud Platform (and API) or `.semgrepconfig.yml` to manage tags. **Do not use a mix of the two.**
-* Semgrep Cloud Platform and its API **never** overwrites your `.semgrepconfig.yml` file.
+* Semgrep Cloud Platform and its API **never** overwrite your `.semgrepconfig.yml` file.
 If you choose to use `.semgrepconfig.yml` to manage your tags, use it **exclusively**.
 Do not use Semgrep Cloud Platform or the API to manage any tags.
 Any changes to your tags through Semgrep Cloud Platform will be overwritten after a CI scan due to values present in `.semgrepconfig.yml`.
 * Semgrep always prioritizes values in `.semgrepconfig.yml` as the source of truth.
 :::